Money is just a unit of measure

 Instead of dollars and yuans, if we were to decide that sea shells were a unit of exchange, will you believe the sea shell makers and suppliers when they tell you that they can increase everyone's ability to produce the stuff they produce by changing the amount of sea shells which are used to circulate their products?
 You obviously wouldn't--then why would you believe a central bank can?

 The bankers obviously believe that they are the most important part of the system.
 But a farmer and a computer-maker has an equal right to claim that.
 No one sector of the economy can single-handedly improve the productive powers of other sectors.
-Not the least a sector which like sitting on their asses and watching noise like inflation and GDP growth to decide interest rates, etc.
+Not the least a sector which like sitting on their asses and watching noise like inflation, mounds of economic data which is really noise, and GDP growth, etc.

 The jobless rate in the US, a silly number